 The importance of social research in promoting public policies that are more transparent, democratic, and sustainable over time is widely acknowledged.
 This research study seeks to provide insights into the working of social research production systems in developing countries, where research systems are weaker.

-The study indicates the need for reform by capitalizing on the current capacity for research ., and It raises a series of questions regarding the relationship between research centers, think tanks and universities.
-It explores, as well as the need to strengthen the relationship between policy and social science research recognized in developed countries as a core element of the development process.
+The study indicates the need for reform by capitalizing on the current capacity for research, and it raises a series of questions regarding the relationship between research centers, think tanks and universities.
+It explores, as the need to strengthen the relationship between policy and social science research recognized in developed countries as a core element of the development process.

 - María Balarin : GRADE, Peru (Grupo de Análisis para el Desarrollo, Lima, Peru)